South Carolina is home to many beautiful and fascinating moth species.

 Packard’s Wave Moth’s caterpillars feed on various plants, including sassafras, sweet gum, and black cherry.
 This species, of the different types of moths in South Carolina, is active during the day but is most active at dusk.
 While they are usually solitary, this species can sometimes be seen in small groups.

-It is important to remember that while Packard’s Wave Moth is harmless, its presence may indicate the presence of other moths that can cause damage to crops.
-As such, monitoring their numbers and taking steps to reduce their impact, if necessary, is important.
+It is important to remember that while Packard’s Wave Moth is harmless, its presence may indicate the presence of other moths that can damage crops.
+As such, it is important to monitor their numbers and, if necessary, take steps to reduce their impact.

 22. Pale-Winged Crocidophora Moth